AnalogAlmond/modes/README.md

 generates a random list of modes and plays the backing tracks with mocp
 ## usage
 run ./modes\
-if you don't want backing tracks and just a list of modes: run ./modessimple
+if you don't want backing tracks and just want a list of modes: run ./modessimple
 ## backing tracks
 you can provide your own backing tracks. each key has its own folder dedicated to backing tracks for each mode\
 (eg. tracks/c/phrygian.mp3 tracks/e/dorian.mp3 etc)